Shreeshrii/tesstrain-Sanskrit-IAST/README.md

 # tess5training-sanskrit-iast
-Tesseract Traineddata for Sanskrit in Devanagari and Roman (IAST) scripts
+Tesseract Traineddata for Sanskrit in Devanagari script and IAST (written in English alphabet with diacritics)